shofiq301/my_player/README.md

-# my_player
+# My player
-This is the video player application with ExoPlayer
+This is a video player application with ExoPlayer and complete customization

 Features
 1. Navigation component with bottom navigation